 Acknowledgments are here.
 The Editor’s Introduction is here.
 The Table of Contents is here.
-You can navigate between chapters using the links at the bottom of each one.
+(To navigate between chapters, use the arrows at the bottom of each post.)
 You can also read it over at fanfiction.net, where you’ll find many fan reviews, and AO3.

 “So, what do you think they’ll do with this one?”
 The voice was male, Nord by the accent.